 ABOUT CROOKED BILLET

-About CROOKED BILLET – The film is the middle of a three film story.
-It has both a sequel and a prequel to it currently in planning.
+CROOKED BILLET is the middle film, of a three film story.
+It has both a sequel (CROOKED BILLET II – now being filmed expected completion late 2018) and a prequel to it currently in planning.
 Actors in the film are trained by Northern Film and Drama based in Leeds where it forms part of their unique on set-actor training.

 Crooked Billet is a mystery intrigue with a dash of humour about a man who is down on his luck and then finds himself in the middle of a quest involving a secret order, the Catholic Church and a Russian Oligarch.
 He just wants to get his life back together; however, he quickly becomes obsessed as he follows clue after clue.
 This story while fictional is built on historic facts.
 Like other stories of this genre such as “Da Vinchi Code,” “The last Crusade,” and “The Holy Grail,” the target audience would be a wide range, especially those who enjoy mixing mystery and intrigue with historic facts.